Venexs/The-System/README.md

 ## Installation

+This is only for a Windows machine.
+Linux Port is WIP

 Install [Python](https://www.python.org/downloads/)

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install these modules.
 Usually PIP is insatlled with Python

+Open the CMD to paste these commands one at a time and if installed properly, the modules should be installed

 Tkinter